RESEARCH @ PATRICIA L. CLARK LAB

 Our interest in co-translational folding of nascent polypeptide chains has led to a detailed exploration of how nascent chains enter the cellular milieu.
 While the translation rate for nascent chain synthesis by the ribosome is often reported as a bulk rate (typically 20 aa/sec in bacteria, or 4-6 aa/sec in eukaryotes), the local rate can vary by more than an order of magnitude.
 A wide array of forces can influence local translation rate, but we have focused on the effects of synonymous codon usage.
 Eighteen of the 20 common amino acids are encoded on mRNA sequences by more than one codon, and some of these codons are used more commonly than others.
 Rare codons are, on average, translated more slowly than common codons.
 We have shown that, contrary to expectations, rare codons are not randomly sprinkled across mRNA coding sequences, but instead often appear in large clusters.
 Moreover, the clusters are not randomly distributed, either, but occur more frequently at gene termini (5' and 3').
 Large clusters have been identified in genes of all functional classes, and from diverse organisms, including all eukaryotes examined to date.
 And, these clusters can significantly reduce local translation rate.
 We are currently exploring the reasons for rare codon clustering.

-Our online tool to calculate the rare codon distribution in your favorite gene is available here: Rare Codon Calculator.
+Calculate the rare codon distribution in your favorite gene here: Rare Codon Calculator.

 Clarke TF IV & Clark PL (2010) Increased incidence of rare codon clusters at gene termini: Implications for function.
 BMC Genomics 11, 118.
 [PDF]